Shipping, Receiving & Inspecting Kilns

 - Claims for loss or damage may not be deducted from our invoice or payment withheld awaiting adjustment of a claim.

 - A certified copy of your invoice is available.
-If the shipment was prepaid, contact L&L in writing for transportation bill receipt.
+If the shipment was prepaid, contact L&L in writing for the transportation bill receipt.

 - Discuss with us the best way to have equipment or goods repaired or replaced.